lam-tu-tr/LamTypes/README.md

 ### HTML, CSS, Javascript

-> A simple typing speed test
+> My first project is a simple typing speed test

 > Built from scratch in 2 weeks, this project kicked started my web development journey by demanding the need to solve fundamental design problems without